tethysplatform/tethys/docs/tethys_sdk/gizmos/bokeh_view.rst

 ----

 Often dynamically loading in plots can be useful.
-Here is a description of how to do so with Bokeh
+Here is a description of how to do so with Bokeh.

 .. note::